To receive access to confidential counseling options that meet your financial needs

 Our Expectations of Give an Hour Providers

 Give an Hour providers are licensed mental health professionals who have agreed to provide services in their areas of expertise.
-They donate one hour per week for a minimum of one year (for military programs) to provide mental health support at no charge to eligible Give an Hour clients.
 We do not prescreen mental health professionals who join our network.
 We do verify that they are licensed and in good standing in their stated profession.
 We expect you to take all precautions to ensure that your relationship with a provider is safe and successful.
 Give an Hour® specifically disclaims all warranties and liabilities regarding its providers.

 Additional GAH Military Programs

 In addition to barrier free mental health care, Give an Hour® partners with several leading veteran and military service nonprofits, governmental agencies, and others to provide enhanced programming for specific military populations.